-This is all sad because it's a terribly flawed belief system that interferes with our inherent capacity to thrive freely in our bodies, in our lives and in our world.
+This is a sad belief system that interferes with our inherent capacity to thrive freely in our bodies, in our lives and in our world.

 We cannot teach what we don't explore and plenty of people are out there teaching about "health" but what they're really doing is teaching about fearing our bodies and managing the consequences of that fear, because in a very direct way the attitude creates and maintains tension that makes the disease scenario come true.
 Plenty of people are also out there preaching about salvation but what they're really doing is passing on this story that says humans are bad and have to be saved.
-No. Humans are manifest forms of life.
-We are conscious, incredibly elegant bodies that are designed by the movement of life, quite literally.
-Embryology is a brilliant science that carries a growing understanding of how lifeforce animates the cells, tissues and structure to develop *in response to movement*.
+No. Humans are consciousness in bodies that are designed by the movement of life.
 We are movement!
-Biodynamics is a brilliant science that carries a growing understanding of how life flows in form, how life creates the shape of all this we see.
-We are fully capable of inhabiting our bodies with clear and real discovery so that we can experience more and more and more of this freedom that is already our nature.
-The play of the relationship between consciousness and form is where it's at - dynamic and robust in every one of us.
-In our uniqueness and our universality.
+We are fully capable of inhabiting our bodies in clear discovery so that we can experience more and more and more of this freedom that is already our nature.
+It's a play between consciousness and form, dynamic and robust in every one of us, in our uniqueness and our universality.

 In our culture we're so used to the sad story that we don't even notice how sad it is.
 Sure, all kinds of wild, crazy, graceful, funny, boring, painful, beautiful, scary, darling and ridiculous things happen throughout a lifetime, and we are fully equipped to go through the contractions and expansions, to learn and heal and grow as we go.
 Nature is resilient and life is incredible.
-I want us all to embody it for real.
-My 2018 resolution is to teach health and to not back down about it.
+We should embody it.